cyber-physical-systems-group/pydentification/README.md

 Please try to use conventional commits, which are described in [this guide](https://www.conventionalcommits.org/en/v1.0.0/).
 This is not strictly enforced, but it is a good practice to follow, since it makes it easier to understand the history.
-Short form is enough, like `[DynoNet](feat) Add reimplementation of dynamica module from DynoNet paper` or `[General](chore) Update requirements.txt`.
+Short form is enough, like `[DynoNet](feat) Add reimplementation of dynamical module from DynoNet paper` or `[General](chore) Update requirements.txt`.

 ## Code Style